 Criminal Liabilities of Board Members

-We will briefly explain the criminal liabilites of board members.
-In Turkey, board members of companies can be held criminally liable for certain offenses committed in the course of their duties.
-Criminal liabilities of board members in Turkey primarily arise from violations of laws, regulations, or criminal statutes.
-Here are some key aspects of criminal liabilities of board members in Turkey:
+Criminal liabilites of board members is strictly regulated by Turkich Commercial Code and Turkish Criminal Code.
+In Turkey, BOD members of companies can be held criminally liable for certain offenses committed in the course of their duties.
+BOD members’ liabilities in Turkey primarily arise from violations of laws, regulations, or criminal statutes.
+Here are some key aspects:

 Fraud